os-hxfan/os-hxfan.github.io/index.md

 ### About Me

-I am an Assistant Professor (Lecturer) in the Department of Computing at Imperial College London.
+I am an Assistant Professor in the Department of Computing at Imperial College London.
 I am also holding a [visiting position](https://www.cst.cam.ac.uk/people/hf384) at the University of Cambridge.
 Prior to this, I worked as a Research Scientist at Samsung AI Cambridge and an affiliated postdoctoral researcher at the University of Cambridge.
 My research interests focus on hardware system and machine learning.
 My current research includes:

 - Hardware System for ML